 “When you’re making decisions based on facts and data instead of hunches and guesses, you’re more likely to make the right decisions,” says Parsons.
 “Not only that, it’ll be easier to make decisions.”

 Of course, it’s easy to keep an eye on your financials, your milestones, and other important areas of your business with a business dashboard, but it can definitely be done with Excel spreadsheets.
 The method isn’t as important as just making sure you’re doing it.

-For more insights from Corcoran on how to steer your business toward growth and profitability, you can find the article here.
+For more insights from Corcoran on how to steer your business toward growth and profitability, read the article on Bplans here.